 Recent and future changes

 Passenger services are to resume betweeen Veendam and Stadskanaal in 2024.

 That may be news there, the official announcement was made over 8 months ago in early march 2019.
 It will be an hourly extension of the Groningen-Veendam service,

 Infrastructure manager ProRail warned in August 2018 that the main line network is ‘almost full’.
 ProRail said it was ‘running up against the limits’ of its 7 300 track-km network, pointing out that traffic had grown from 129 million train-km in 2004 to 165 million train-km planned for 2019.
 It added that there would be ‘little point’ in trying to add more infrastructure as there was ‘no room for that’ across the country.

-Particular challenges include a marked increase in freight traffic, with 8% more trains expected to run next year compared to this.
+Particular challenges include a marked increase in freight traffic, even though rail accounts for only 6% of national freight traffic.
 A major constraint is the amount of stabling and depot space around the network; ProRail says that this shortage at ‘several key locations’ must be ‘quickly addressed’.
 It expects to begin offering stabling and shunting ‘as a service’ in future in an attempt to optimise use of the facilities available.